 What is Nuclear Medicine?

-Nuclear Medicine is a branch of diagnostic imaging that uses very small amounts of radioactive material, to provide information about the function or structure of particular organs such as your heart, lungs, bones or liver.
+Nuclear medicine is a sub-specialty area of medical imaging that uses very small amounts of radioactive material to show the function of different parts of the body.

-Normally there is a delay between the injection and the scan that can range from several minutes to several hours.
-For example, the thyroid gland is scanned almost immediately after administration of the substance, whereas for a bone scan you will be asked to return approximately 3 hours after injection during which time the radiopharmaceutical will have been taken up by the bones.
+Normally there is a delay between the administration of the isotope and the scan that can range from several minutes to several hours.
+For example, the thyroid gland is scanned almost immediately after administration of the substance, whereas for a bone scan you will be asked to return approximately 3 hours after injection, during which time the radiopharmaceutical will have been taken up by the bones.

-On completion of the test the specialist nuclear medicine physician will then examine the films and send a report to your doctor as soon as they are available.
+On completion of the test, your specialist nuclear medicine physician will examine the images and send a report directly to your doctor as soon as they are available.
 Your doctor will review your results and explain these results to you.